 Column Name Description System types Lists the system type applied to the client.
-Usually either Salt for Salt clients, or Management for traditional clients.
-Notifications Lists the current notification options for this client.
+Client type is Salt Notifications Lists the current notification options for this client.
 Contact method The method used by this client to communicate with the Uyuni Server.
 Auto patch update Indicates if the client is receiving patches automatically.

-Maintenance Schedule Specifies which maintenance schedule is assigned to this client.
+Column Name Description Maintenance Schedule Specifies which maintenance schedule is assigned to this client.
 System name The system name of the client.
 By default, this is the host name, but it can be changed.

-Column Name Description Description General information about the client.
+Description General information about the client.
 By default, this is automatically gathered when the client is registered, but it can be changed.
 Location The physical location of the client.